Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 **Gap 2: Structure ↔ Regime**
 Show that the Regime (functional equation) is derivable from the Structure (prime generation), not merely from the analytic continuation of ζ(s).
 The functional equation must be a *structural necessity* of the Distinction architecture, not just an analytic curiosity.
 Bridges 度 and 構.

-**Gap 3: Regime → Operation**
+**Gap 3: Regime → Realisation**
-Show that the Operation (zero location) is fully determined by the Regime — that there is no computational or constructive path from the prime structure to a zero off the critical line without violating the Regime constraint.
+Show that the Realisation (zero location) is fully determined by the Regime — that there is no computational or constructive path from the prime structure to a zero off the critical line without violating the Regime constraint.
 This closes 行 to 度.

 The order-invariance result from the RHKP empirical test — the four constraint layers produce the same ~59–60% deviation reduction regardless of application order — provides empirical confirmation that the four dimensions are co-present and mutually constraining.
 But the proof requires showing this is analytically necessary across all zeros, not just empirically stable across a finite sample.